 Attorney Phone Number

-Mark Sadd, a member of Lewis Glasser PLLC, devotes his practice to commercial transactions and administrative and litigation cases with emphasis on real property, including commercial title, coal, oil and natural gas title, eminent domain and condemnation, common interest communities, servitudes, historic preservation, residential and commercial development and financing, leasing, planning, zoning and land use; state and local taxation; construction law; and municipal law.
+Mark Sadd, Managing member of Lewis Glasser PLLC, devotes his practice to commercial transactions and administrative and litigation cases with emphasis on real property, including commercial title, coal, oil and natural gas title, eminent domain and condemnation, common interest communities, servitudes, historic preservation, residential and commercial development and financing, leasing, planning, zoning and land use; state and local taxation; construction law; and municipal law.
 He has represented multi-family, commercial, mixed-use and mineral projects of all sizes.

 Mr. Sadd’s mineral practice includes complex commercial and mineral title, including oversight of title certifications for surface, leasehold, oil and natural gas, CBM and coal estates for individuals and large and small companies in Ohio, Pennsylvania and West Virginia.
 He also assists or leads in litigation affecting title, boundaries, rights of way and other real property interests in state and federal courts.